Nothing will hurt you here.

-You just needed a few minutes, that’s all.
-A few minutes to explain.
-After all, eventually she would see that you were the only man for her, the only one who understands her, who will love and protect her no matter what.
+A little time was all you needed.
+After all, eventually she would see that you were the only man for her, the only one who understands her, who would love and protect her no matter what.

 You were prepared for this, you were prepared to fight for her.
 You weren't the type of man who quit when the going gets tough.